 Over the summer Mastercard® announced new mandates regarding pre-arbitration and arbitration case filing for chargebacks.
 The arbitration chargeback cycle was replaced with pre-arbitration where applicable.
 Pre-arbitration is now required for fraud, cardholder disputes and POI error reason codes prior to escalating as an arbitration case filing.

 You might be wondering, what exactly is pre-arbitration?

 Pre-arbitration is one of the many stages in the disputes process where issuing and acquiring FIs communicate to exchange the data required by law for case resolution.
 Pre-arbitration is the last stage before a disputed transaction is escalated and sent to the card companies (i.e. Visa, Mastercard, AMEX) for arbitration.

 - The issuing bank isn’t satisfied with the data presented by the merchant

 - The merchant provides sufficient data, but the cardholder provides new information

 - The cardholder presents a different reason for the chargeback

 Staying compliant is complicated.
-Quavo’s QFD™ and ARIA™ dispute management platforms automatically keep you and your team compliant.
+Quavo’s QFD™ and ARIA™ fraud and dispute management platforms automatically keep you and your team compliant.
 Find out more by contacting one of our fraud and dispute experts online.